timhall/graphql-document-analyzer/README.md

 The GraphQL document analyzer is a resilient parser that intelligently handles a variety of issues when working with GraphQL documents, including:

-1. Validation issues don't throw errors and are stored as `Invalid` nodes
+1. Validation issues don't throw errors and are stored as `InvalidOperationDefinition` and `InvalidFragmentDefinition` nodes
-2. Top-level comments are stored as `Comment` nodes and maintained through to the printed output
+2. Top-level comments and other ignored values are stored as `Ignored` nodes and maintained through to the printed output
 3. Previous revisions can be used to interpolate valid nodes

 ## `analyze`